The Complete Guide to Hiking Kinsa Cocha Three Lakes | Pisac, Peru

 How To Get To Laguna Kinsa Cocha

 You won’t find Laguna Kinsa Cocha on many tour agency offerings.
-It is a lake that most travelers only know about through word of mouth.
+It is a lake that most travelers only learn about through word of mouth.
 The owner of our hostel mentioned it and I managed to wrangle together a group to split the taxi ride.
 The best place to leave from is Pisac, since it is the closest major tourist hub to the lakes.

 What To Bring To Laguna Kinsa Cocha